Kavit900/algorithm-concepts/data-science/1-Crash-course-python.md

 Note:- Anaconda comes with it's own package manager, conda, but you can also use the standard Python package manager pip, which is what we'll be doing.

+To start jupyter notebook, run the command
+`jupyter notebook`

+To install required dependencies, use a similar command as provided below

+`pip3 install numpy scipy scikit-learn`

 ## defaultdict

 Imagine that you’re trying to count the words in a document.
 An obvious approach is to create a dictionary in which the keys are words and the values are counts.
-As you check each word, you can increment its count if it’s already in the dictionary and add it to the dictionary if it’s not
+As you check each word, you can increment its count, if it’s already in the dictionary and add it to the dictionary if it’s not

 ```
 from collections import defaultdict